 Safety in Northeast Brazil

-In addition to what we heard, a big headline in the news when we were there was about the large gang violence in prisons in the Northeast.
-I did some research about Fortaleza (where we landed) before we arrived and apparently, there are many parts of the city that are absolutely unsafe for us “Gringos” and even the tourist area is common for petty crimes such as robberies.
+I did some research about Fortaleza (where we landed) before we arrived and apparently, there are many parts of the city that are absolutely unsafe for us “gringos” and even the tourist area is common for petty crimes such as robberies.
 I was a bit nervous and unsure of what to expect from the city.

 Our flight arrived in the middle of the night and we had to get a taxi (no Ubers were available) to our hostel.
-On the drive, I saw streets very worn down, shacks for houses, tons of prostitutes in their underwear, and garbage everywhere lining the streets.
+On the drive, I saw streets very worn down, shacks for houses, a few shady characters around, and garbage everywhere lining the streets.
 To say the least, I was even more nervous about what we had gotten ourselves into.

 Do you think Northeast Brazil sounds like a neat place to go?
 Tell us in the comments!